 LISTED property developer Century Properties Group Inc is venturing into the economic housing and tourism and leisure property markets in a bid to diversify its product offerings.

-At its annual stockholders’ meeting on Friday, Century Properties chairman Ambassador Jose E.B.
+At its annual stockholders’ meeting on Friday, Century Properties Executive Chairman of the Board Ambassador Jose E.B.
 Antonio told stockholders that the company will soon launch two economic housing projects and two tourism and leisure-oriented developments.

 “We are currently pursuing more fervently new projects in the economic housing space.
 We will proceed with the same amount of prudence, opportunism, and progressive mentality that we have always employed,” Antonio said.